figglewiggle/phase2-w25/phase3-w25/documentation/README.md

 # Semantic Anaylzer

 This semantic analyzer uses the abstract syntax tree created by the parser.
 The semantic analyzer semantically checks if the code is correct according to the rules of the language.
-Checks if varaibles are declarted, if types of varaible are compatiable and if varaible are used within their correct scope.
+Checks if variables are declarted, if types of variable are compatiable and if variable are used within their correct scope.

 # Parser